Lenindelrionicaragua/Lenindelrionicaragua/README.md

 				<img src="https://img.icons8.com/doodle/1x/youtube--v2.png" ></a>
 </p>

-- A passionate Self-taught Front-end developer
-- Currently learning Web Development by Self
-- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://app.enhancv.com/share/81f37b4f/?utm_medium=growth&utm_campaign=share-resume&utm_source=dynamic)
-- 🌱 I’m currently Working on Mobile App(React-Native)
-- 🤝 I’m available for freelancing.
-📫 How to reach me **lendelrionl@gmail.com**

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Lendelrio/Lendelrio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-![pinguino 2]